TigerShrimp/TracingJITCompiler/README.md

 - ./include/JVM/ByteCodes.hpp:264:    // TODO: WIDE is wierd, if operand after is iinc, then 5 operands,
 - ./include/Program.hpp:68:  // TODO: Remove these attributes
 - ./include/Definitions.hpp:9:// TODO: do this with std::format instead as soon as clang adds support for it.
-- ./src/Compiler.cpp:20:  // TODO make enter correct, needs offset to allign memory
+- ./src/Compiler.cpp:26:  // TODO: change explicit 8 to variable "sizeOfRegister".
-- ./src/Compiler.cpp:40:    // TODO: Maybe change this to be a little more optimized
+- ./src/Compiler.cpp:45:    // TODO: Maybe change this to be a little more optimized
+- ./src/Compiler.cpp:76:  // TODO: Maybe include RDI and RAX
-- ./src/Compiler.cpp:72:  // TODO: fill avail regs and xregs with all registers
+- ./src/Compiler.cpp:80:  // TODO: fill avail regs and xregs with all registers
-- ./src/Interpreter.cpp:369:      // TODO: Make Long/Double constants more general
+- ./src/Interpreter.cpp:370:      // TODO: Make Long/Double constants more general
 - ./src/RunTime.cpp:8:  // TODO: Either move this functionality to Compiler or remove
 - ./src/RunTime.cpp:67:  // TODO: Standardize exception handing.